awsdocs/ec2-image-builder-user-guide/doc_source/create-container-recipes.md

 **Storage \(volumes\)**
 **EBS volume 1 \(AMI root\)** – Pre\-filled\.
 You cannot edit the root volume **Device name**, **Snapshot**, and **IOPS** selections\.
 However, you can change all of the remaining settings, such as the **Size**\.
 You can also add new volumes\.
+**Note**
+If you specified a base AMI that was shared with you from another account, the snapshots for any secondary volumes that are specified must also be shared with your account\.

 **Working directory**
 + **Working directory path** – Pre\-filled, but editable\.